-It looks like Auburn National Bancorporation, Inc. (NASDAQ:AUBN) is about to go ex-dividend in the next four days.
-The ex-dividend date occurs one day before the record date which is the day on which shareholders need to be on the company's books in order to receive a dividend.
-It is important to be aware of the ex-dividend date because any trade on the stock needs to have been settled on or before the record date.
-Therefore, if you purchase Auburn National Bancorporation's shares on or after the 9th of December, you won't be eligible to receive the dividend, when it is paid on the 27th of December.
+Auburn National Bancorporation, Inc. (NASDAQ:AUBN) stock is about to trade ex-dividend in four days.
+The ex-dividend date is one business day before a company's record date, which is the date on which the company determines which shareholders are entitled to receive a dividend.
+The ex-dividend date is important because any transaction on a stock needs to have been settled before the record date in order to be eligible for a dividend.
+Therefore, if you purchase Auburn National Bancorporation's shares on or after the 9th of September, you won't be eligible to receive the dividend, when it is paid on the 27th of September.

-The company's next dividend payment will be US$0.26 per share, and in the last 12 months, the company paid a total of US$1.04 per share.
-Based on the last year's worth of payments, Auburn National Bancorporation stock has a trailing yield of around 3.0% on the current share price of $34.35.
-If you buy this business for its dividend, you should have an idea of whether Auburn National Bancorporation's dividend is reliable and sustainable.
-We need to see whether the dividend is covered by earnings and if it's growing.
+The company's upcoming dividend is US$0.26 a share, following on from the last 12 months, when the company distributed a total of US$1.04 per share to shareholders.
+Based on the last year's worth of payments, Auburn National Bancorporation has a trailing yield of 3.0% on the current stock price of $34.9999.
+We love seeing companies pay a dividend, but it's also important to be sure that laying the golden eggs isn't going to kill our golden goose!
+So we need to check whether the dividend payments are covered, and if earnings are growing.

 If a company pays out more in dividends than it earned, then the dividend might become unsustainable - hardly an ideal situation.
-That's why it's good to see Auburn National Bancorporation paying out a modest 45% of its earnings.
+Fortunately Auburn National Bancorporation's payout ratio is modest, at just 44% of profit.

 Have Earnings And Dividends Been Growing?